dichevk/springcommerce/README.md

     inventory-service:

-    service used for CRUD handling the inventory with skucodes
+    service used for CRUD handling the inventory with barcodes

     notification-service: